Since 2004, Voiceless has worked at the forefront of creating a new social justice movement – animal protection.

 Increasing animal protection in science and technology

-Today, Voiceless is proud to be the home of animal law and animal protection education, developing critical-thinking skills in our next generation of influencers and decision-makers.
+From 2017-2021, Voiceless was proud to be the home of animal law and animal protection education, developing critical-thinking skills in our next generation of influencers and decision-makers.